-In Part One of our interview with Chris Zielinski we discuss Scotiabank Arena’s impressive lineup of plant-based menu offerings.
-Here, we explore the impact of being an NBA Champions’ arena and feature Chris’s recipe for a popular vegan menu item!
+In Part One of Johanna’s interview with Chris Zielinski they discussed Scotiabank Arena’s impressive lineup of plant-based menu offerings.
+Here, they explore the impact of being an NBA Champions’ arena and also feature Chris’s recipe for a popular vegan item!

 Chris Zielinski: (Laughs.)
 So okay, our attendance was never an issue here.
 For the Maple Leafs, it’s been 20 years of straight sell-outs.
 For the Raptors it’s been probably nine years or so of straight sell-outs.
 So we can’t get any more people in!
 Tickets are even a little hard to come by.

 So it hasn’t changed our status in terms of ticket sales, but what it has changed is that the city hasn’t had a champion since the Blue Jays did it back in 1993.
 That’s a long time ago.
 So really, it was the entire COUNTRY, it wasn’t just the city.

 As we got deeper into the playoffs, every city in Canada was having a watch party of some sort.
 In Montreal and Vancouver, they were getting like 10,000 people to watch the game together in squares and in parks.
 It’s become a Canadian thing, not just a Toronto thing.
 And you know what?
 No matter where you go in the country now, there are people draped in all things Raptors.

 They became the national team.